DevOpsTutorials/jenkins-tutorial/README.md

 Click on `New Item`

-Enter the job name and select `Freestyle project`.
+Enter `simple-build` as the job name and select `Freestyle project`.

 Under `Source Code Management` tab:
 - Select Git and